Benton County Arkansas assistance programs.

 The Salvation Army, which can be called at 479-636-8522, offers crisis assistance and other forms of financial aid, when resources allow.
 The goal of the agency is to provide very short term assistance with emergency and crisis situations.
 They can offer help food, rental and utility bill assistance, clothing, furniture, shelter, and household items.
 In addition, receive access to disaster services, seasonal service (such as holiday gifts), travel aid, counseling and rehabilitation.
 There may be support for other needs as they may arise, such as vouchers for prescriptions.

 Second location of the Salvation Army is Siloam Springs.
 This center offers many of the same programs and resources as indicated above.
 1971 Highway 412 East, Siloam Springs, Arkansas 72761, Call (479) 524-2084.
-Click more Benton County Salvation Army.
+Find more information on Benton County Salvation Army.

 Area Agency on Aging of Northwest Arkansas – Benton County – Several resources are offered, such as assistance with utility bills for their clients.
 Other services include Food, free legal services, Public assistance programs, transportation, and referrals.
 1410 Southeast 14th Street, Bentonville, Arkansas 72712, call (479) 273-9424